Odhynn/naerk/content/Factions/Everbryght.md

 Dinoksetijd's "treasure" survived, though they were subtly scarred by the event; it was this spell-scar that would eventually bind them to a singular purpose.
 They were:
 - Smolynx, son of Annwn, 163 years old[^3]
-- Rowena, daughter of Smolynx, 17 years old
+- Rowena, daughter of Rhonwen and Smolynx, 17 years old
-- Gwynne, daughter of Ullisson, 13 years old
+- Gwynne, daughter of Shizu and Ullisson, 13 years old
-- Ulfwyr, son of Fjona, 7 years old
+- Ulfwyr, son of Fjona and Arthwyr, 7 years old
-- Aileen, daughter of Sigrid, 4 years old
+- Aileen, daughter of Sigrid and Angallyr, 4 years old
-- Bjonnyr, son of Fjona, 2 years old
+- Bjonnyr, son of Fjona and Arthwyr, 2 years old

 ## Formation